benmaier/epipack/paper/paper.md

   Simulate your model on any (un-/)directed, (un-/)weighted static/temporal
   network, or in a well-mixed system.
 We make use of a generalized version of the tree-based rejection sampling algorithm recently proposed [@st-onge_efficient_2019] and the accompanying implementation of *SamplableSet* [@st-onge_samplableset_2019].
-These algorithms are based on exact continuous-time simulations, as discrete-time approximative simulation algorithms like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011], [@maier_spreading_2020], [@kiss_mathematics_2017].
+  These algorithms are variants of exact continuous-time simulations, as discrete-time approximative simulation methods like the individual-based update algorithm are known to behave problematically at times [@givan_predicting_2011], [@maier_spreading_2020], [@kiss_mathematics_2017].
   The class further allows to define chained (i.e. conditional) reactions using which public health interventions such as contact tracing can be simulated.
-  This class is comparable to the `Gillespie_simple_contagion` function of the `EoN` (Epidemics on Networks) package [@miller_eon_2019], which, however, does not yet support temporal networks or conditional reactions.
+  The *StochasticEpiModel* class is comparable to the `Gillespie_simple_contagion` function of the *EoN* (Epidemics on Networks) package [@miller_eon_2019], which does not yet, however, support temporal networks or conditional reactions at the time of writing.
-* *MatrixEpiModel*: This is a static-rate version of the *EpiModel* class that runs faster on complex models (e.g. reaction-diffusion systems) by making use of scipy's implementation of sparse matrices [@virtanen_scipy_2020].
+* *MatrixEpiModel*: This class is a static-rate version of the *EpiModel* class that runs faster on more complex models (e.g. for meta-population reaction-diffusion systems) by making use of scipy's implementation of sparse matrices [@virtanen_scipy_2020].

 Moreover, we provide a simple OpenGL-based visualization framework to animate